The Mall at Partridge Creek: History

-The Mall at Partridge Creek was developed by the Taubman Corporation of Bloomfield Hills, Michigan and opened on October 18, 2007.
+The Mall at Partridge Creek was developed by Taubman Centers of Bloomfield Hills, Michigan and opened on October 18, 2007.
 It is also the first mall to open in Macomb County since Lakeside Mall in 1976.
 The mall has reported an average sales per square foot of $539, among the highest in the nation and well above the threshold for 'class A' mall properties.

-On April 18, 2008, Nordstrom opened to the public, making it the second department store to open at this mall.
+On April 18, 2008, Nordstrom opened, the second anchor store at the mall.

 On January 31, 2013, Parisian became Carson's.

 The state's first L.L.Bean opened in the center court in August 2016.

-The dawn of the early 2020s saw several storied traditional department store retailers update its brick-and-mortar formats after being encroached upon to a degree by several digital retailers in recent years.

-On April 17, 2018, Carson's announced that it would be shuttering after it wasn't able to establish any new conditions to satisfy its established long-term debt.
-On July 19, 2023, it was announced that the health club leader Powerhouse Gym would begin reconstructing the previous Carson's outpost.
+On April 17, 2018, the closure of all Carson's stores was announced, due to bankruptcy.
+On July 19, 2023, it was announced that Powerhouse Gym would open in the former Carson's anchor building.

-In June 2019, it was announced that Nordstrom decided against extending its lease again after previously determining the high capacity of additional outposts nearby.
+In June 2019, it was announced that Nordstrom would close their anchor store.

 By 2023, since the government lockdown, The Mall at Partridge Creek announced several newest additions, among them are Versona, Evereve, Cato, Buckle, Lovisa, JD Sports, and BoxLunch.

 On July 15, 2025, Apple announced that it would be closing in mid-August, ahead of the store's opening in Downtown Detroit.
 The store closed on August 16, 2025.